 Return on Equity (ROE)

-Return on Assets (ROA)
+Return on assets (ROA)

-Interpreting the ROI
+How to interpret the ROI

 Return on investment sheds light on the profitability of fixed capital.
 It can involve a company’s entire capital or the capital expenditure for a single investment.

 The ROI is a measurement of this capital’s return.
-How you evaluate a ROI figure in the long run depends heavily on the sector in which the company is active or makes investments.
+How you evaluate an ROI figure in the long run depends heavily on the sector in which the company is active or makes investments.
 Many business professionals aim for a return on investment that is more than 10 percent.
 On average, however, higher ROI values are obtained in commerce than industry.
 Within a company, determining the ROI value provides an opportunity to compare various investment projects or business divisions in terms of their profitability.

 Criticism of ROI